Vestride/glencheney/src/pages/odopod-code-library/index.md

 ## 🐤 Beginnings

 When I joined Odopod in 2012, there was a small set of jQuery plugins that were ported from project to project.
-Files were named with a version number at the end and if we remembered, that version number was updated when changes were made to it.
+Files were named with a version number at the end and, if we remembered, we updated the version number when changes were made to it.

-This, however, was difficult to maintain and determine what the latest version of the plugin was.
+This, however, was difficult to maintain and to determine what the latest version of the plugin was.

 In 2013 and 2014, Odopod worked on two large projects: sony.com and store.google.com.
 Near the end of 2014 myself and a Senior Developer made a push to create an internal library of JavaScript components to keep track of all the great work we had done and improve it over time with the goal of eventually open-sourcing it.